ASalad42/Understanding-TypeScript/README.md

 Aim:
 - What TypeScript really is about and how it works
+  - core task of typescript = checking types & yelling back at me if i use them incorrectly!
 - Know how to combine TypeScript with ReactJS or NodeJS / Express
 - Know TypeScript both in theory as well as applied to real use-cases and projects